Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oauth.md

 ## Password Mode

-It is not recommended to use this mode, try to use other modes as much as you can. **Password mode** will be considered only when all other modes cannot solve the problem.
-If using password mode, please make sure your application code logic is very safe and will not be attacked by hackers, otherwise, **the user's account credentials will be directly disclosed**.
+It is not recommended to use this mode, try to use other modes as much as you can. **Password Mode** will be considered only when all other modes cannot solve the problem.
+If using Password Mode, please make sure your application code logic is very safe and will not be attacked by hackers, otherwise, **the user's account credentials will be directly disclosed**.
 It is generally used to integrate very old applications, otherwise, you should **never take** it as your first choice.

 In **Console** > **Applications**, find your application, in the application details page, enter "Enable identity provider" tag, in the "OAuth2.0 Identity Provider" card below, check `password` in the authorization mode, and then click Save.